MicrosoftDocs/playfab-docs/playfab-docs/features/automation/scheduled-tasks/quickstart.md

 This quickstart walks you through how to create a task that runs on a schedule.

-There are many game operation routines that can be automated using a scheduled task, such as modifying prices in a store according to the time of the day, updating title data to reflect changes for a current event, injecting virtual currencies into the game economy daily, etc.
+There are many game operation routines that can be automated using a scheduled task, such as:

+- Modifying prices in a store according to the time of the day.
+- Updating title data to reflect changes for a current event.
+- Injecting virtual currencies into the game economy daily, etc.

-In the example used in this quickstart, we show you how to modify a game variable called **rareDropRate** in the title data at 12:00 UTC, and only on weekend days.
+In the example used in this quickstart, we be showing you how to modify a game variable called **rareDropRate** in the title data at 12:00 UTC, and only on weekend days.

 ## Step 1 - Prepare the CloudScript